track-change/AAI-Website/README.md

 Mianwei
 - Venue page enormous form
 - Education, enormous form
+- Programs
+    - need populating some events for the `current` and `past` pages

 Agenda/Questions

-- Sanity account, we handle it or they handle it
+[x] Sanity account, we handle it or they handle it
-- Ticket page, manual input vs program parsing / are you ok with manually input the event links
+    - look into sanity transfer, [Sanity Project Transfer](https://www.sanity.io/docs/plans-and-payments#project-transfers) [x] Ticket page, manual input vs program parsing / are you ok with manually input the event links
+    - manual input
-- Filters of participation years, onto all pages
+[x] Filters of participation years, onto all pages
+    - yes